Field Notes · 06 May 2026 · Ground Up Guides

 How to Check ETJ Status Before You Close

 Checking ETJ status is free and takes about ten minutes.
+Do this during your lot due diligence period, before you go hard on earnest money.

 1